 {280}

-He will not dare to deny, that the ark, the Urim and Thummim, the manifestation of God&#8217;s glory in the temple, the possession of the kingly power by the house of David, were lost through the iniquity of the Jews; and that the destruction of Jerusalem by Nebuchadnezzar was in consequence of the sins of the Jews.
+He will not dare to deny, that the ark, the Urim and Thummim, the manifestation of God's glory in the temple, the possession of the kingly power by the house of David, were lost through the iniquity of the Jews; and that the destruction of Jerusalem by Nebuchadnezzar was in consequence of the sins of the Jews.
 Well! was it possible for men to re-establish what depended thus on the power, authority, and grace of God?
 No; they could not do it.
 The ark was not again made; the Urim and Thummim were not re-established; the presence of the glory was not restored to the temple.
-The author may be bold enough to assert that the Mosaic economy was continued in *its fullness*, although all that was most precious, and even the presence of Jehovah, were lost; but what thoughtful reader will believe him?
-The Lord tells us of the generation with which He had to do, that the devil would find in it a house swept, garnished, and *empty.* Was it in its fulness without an ark, without the glorious presence of God, without the Urim and Thummim; that is to say, without the divine communications of the high priest with God as an oracle? without a king, the people being subjected by the Gentiles?
+The author may be bold enough to assert that the Mosaic economy was continued in *its fulness*, although all that was most precious, and even the presence of Jehovah, were lost; but what thoughtful reader will believe him?
+The Lord tells us of the generation with which He had to do, that the devil would find in it a house swept, garnished, and *empty*.
+Was it in its fulness without an ark, without the glorious presence of God, without the Urim and Thummim; that is to say, without the divine communications of the high priest with God as an oracle? without a king, the people being subjected by the Gentiles?
 The ordinances were not abolished, but the means of blessing had in a great measure disappeared.
-The Lord&#8217;s body was the true temple.
+The Lord's body was the true temple.
 In order not to offend them, He submitted to what was required.

-Neither must it be supposed, that what the author puts between inverted commas is a quotation from some writing of the brethren; they are only the author&#8217;s own words.
-He tells us that we must resist the devil, and that Plymouthism says, Yield him the victory; but the conclusion which he deduces from this accusation is most remarkable: &#8220;*Therefore* the ordinances and offices which the Lord in His great wisdom had given to the assemblies by the apostles,&#8221; &#8230; &#8220;exist *therefore* in their integrity.&#8221;
+Neither must it be supposed, that what the author puts between inverted commas is a quotation from some writing of the brethren; they are only the author's own words.
+He tells us that we must resist the devil, and that Plymouthism says, Yield him the victory; but the conclusion which he deduces from this accusation is most remarkable: "*Therefore* the ordinances and offices which the Lord in His great wisdom had given to the assemblies by the apostles," ... "exist *therefore* in their integrity."